-If you are selected to be promoted to the 911 dispatcher position you will be given a pay increase to $13.87.
-The position has a top pay of $22.03.
+If you are selected for the emergency dispatcher and call taker position you will be given a pay increase to $17.06.
+The position tops out at $27.10.

 There are a number of ways to continue to develop your skills as a 911 dispatcher and improve your job performance.
 One of the best ways to do this is to continue to seek additional training and certifications.
 Some of the best certifications for a 911 dispatcher to hold are:

-- The Emergency Telecomunicator Certification (ETC) program is a 40 hour course which will help you to become proficient in the factors of being an emergency operator.
-Factors such as job stress, interpersonal skills, and legal issues are covered.
+- The Emergency Telecommunicator Certification (ETC) program is a 40 hour course that will help you to become proficient in managing job stress, while giving you stronger interpersonal skills, and a basic foundation of knowledge in legal issues.

-- The Criminal Justice Information Services (CJIS) certification will ensure you are proficient in using the FBI’s criminal justice database, where records of criminals are held.
-This training could be very valuable on the job as most 911 departments use a form of this system.
+- The Criminal Justice Information Services (CJIS) certification will ensure you are proficient in using the FBI’s criminal justice database where criminal records are held.
+This training could be very valuable since most 911 departments use a form of this system.